AgileVentures/WebsiteOne/docs/c9/install_notes.md

 Ask one of the admins (e.g. @tansaku or @diraulo) for the project .env file, and also confirm which locale you are working in.

-Assuming your locate is `en_US.UTF-8` do the following:
+Assuming your locale is `en_US.UTF-8` do the following:

 Run in terminal: